odtu/motor-design/week1-Ccore.md

 - If you can't manage to upload to the GitHub please bring your files in a USB stick on Friday

 - Do NOT put your FEA files or any big files to the course repo (You are free to create your own repos for this purpose).

+- If you didn't put effort on any of these above, there is almost no benefit you can get from this course.
+Therefore, I advise you not to waste your time on Friday as well.

 ## Still Have Questions?